If Humble People Make the Best Leaders, Why Do We Fall for Charismatic Narcissists?

 Or take the middle path...
 (Score:2)

-why do i feel like (Score:1)
+why do i feel like (Score:2)

 Re: (Score:1)